dojo/docs/releasenotes/migration-2.0.rst

 Miscellaneous changes
 ---------------------

-_Widget --> _WidgetBase
+_Widget --> _WidgetBase  (TODO: will probably rename again, to Widget)

 DojoX
 =====

 The ``dojox`` namespace will be removed in Dojo 2.0.
 Some of the mature sub-packages will like migrate into Dojo Core or into Dijit.
-The remaining code will be "spun off" into seperate packages that will be available via package management tools and a repository of packages.
+The remaining code will be "spun off" into separate packages that will be available via package management tools and a repository of packages.

 In order to ensure your code can be easily migrated, refactoring it to fully leverage AMD and not relay upon the